QOFL planning timetable

 Controller provides initial comments on draft courses.
 Advise Controller of method (positioning, tape colour, etc.) for taping control sites

-Taping control sites – add control code to tape (QO codes – 101 to150).
+Taping control sites – add control code to tape.
 If possible, GPS waypoint control sites and take photographs (photographs are required for some landowner permissions, especially FE).
-Rationalise control sites, re-plan (as necessary).
+Rationalise control sites and re-plan (as necessary).